 How many NEET examination attempts can we make?

-What are the qualifying requirements for NRI/Foreign students for NEET 2022?
+What are the Qualifying Requirements for NRI/Foreign Students for NEET 2023?

 - Students who have finished their studies outside of the nation and wish to take the medical UG entrance exam must meet the fundamental NEET eligibility requirements.